 Research Your Market

 It may seem simple to start researching, but it goes beyond pricing.
-After all, you must also factor in size, amenities, and what your location offers.
+After all, you must also factor in size, amenities, and what your Cape Coral rental property offers.
 The nearer it is to transportation links, active businesses, and safe walkable spaces, the higher the likelihood that you can charge a better rate.
 However, if you’re near to vacant properties, closed businesses, or don’t have easy walkability, then you may be less likely to rent at a price you’d prefer.
 Of course, once you get going and see how many applicants are interested, you can adjust the price as necessary.

 Very rarely is a property ready to go from the moment it is purchased.
 In fact, you may need to put in a bit of work to make it viable and stand out from the competition.
 Take, for example, the first impressions that come with curb appeal.
 How does it look on the outside as compared to surrounding properties?
 Even if it blends in, that isn’t enough, as you want it to inspire and be pleasing to the eye.
 Don’t ignore the inside either, as it should be in excellent condition, from being dust-free to having freshly painted walls.
 By giving your property some proper TLC, you also give yourself time to stage it so that you can wow from the get-go.
 To further sweeten your offer, consider including a reputable security system.
 Not only is your property protected, but your renters will also feel safer in their new home.